iandol/opticka/README.md

 ## Sample hardware setup

-The diagram below shows an sample Opticka configuration setup; note that the eyetracker, display and electrophysiology systems can be swapped for other hardware ([see the list below](#Hardware-currently-supported)):
+The diagram below shows a sample Opticka configuration setup.
+Note that the eyetracker, display, synchronisation and electrophysiology systems can be swapped for other hardware ([see the list below](#Hardware-currently-supported)).
+While I prefer using a Display++ or a DataPixx/ViewPixx to ensure temporal fidelity, you can use a LabJack or arduino for synchronisation (where a photodiode becomes more important):

 ![Example hardware setup to run Opticka](https://github.com/iandol/opticka/raw/gh-pages/images/Opticka-Setup.png)